Unleashing Adventure: Trail Running with Your Dog

 Basic obedience commands

 Before hitting the trails, ensure your dog has a solid foundation in basic obedience commands.
-Commands such as sit, stay, come, and leave it are invaluable for off-leash control and potential hazards on the trail.
+Commands such as sit, stay, come, and leave it are invaluable for off-leash control and managing potential hazards on the trail.
 Consistency and positive reinforcement are key when reinforcing obedience commands.
 Practice these commands in various environments and gradually introduce distractions to improve your dog's response in real-life trail running scenarios.

 Heel and loose leash walking